 This section should answer some of your questions regarding the program.
-Any additional questions can be directoed to the Fifth Year Scholars Program via email to Renee Camerlengo.
+Any additional questions can be directed to Renee Camerlengo, Fifth Year Scholars Program Advisor, via email.

 Is there a minimum QPA requirement for becoming a Fifth Year Scholar?

 No, there is no minimum QPA requirement.
 Anyone may apply and be selected, regardless of QPA.

 Can I use the Fifth Year Scholars Program to fulfill Medical/Law/Graduate School requirements?

 While not specifically forbidding this, granting a fifth year for the sole purpose of fulfilling these requirements is not the intent of this program.
 One of the characteristics evaluated for each applicant is the desire for learning and broadening; often fulfilling professional school requirements does not fall under these categories.

 If I am accepted as a Scholar, is my project set in stone?
 Can my project be changed if I work on developing it during my fourth year in order to implement the project during their fifth year?

 Frequently, scholars alter projects in order to improve final outcomes.
 Projects often evolve considerably during the fourth year and can differ from the original proposal.

 Scholars may choose to graduate at the end of either their fourth or fifth year.
 If a scholar wishes to complete an additional major during the fifth year, then he/she must wait to graduate until the end of the fifth year.

 When will I hear the results of my application?